Tracy Hitchings

-Tracy Hitchings (11 October 1962 – 11 December 2022) was an English musician, and former lead vocalist for the progressive rock band Landmarq.
-Her musical credits spanned from 1989 to 2022 with many notable sessions with various bands and artists, predominantly in the British neo-progressive rock scene.
+Tracy Hitchings (11 October 1962 – 10 December 2022) was an English musician and the former lead vocalist for the progressive rock band Landmarq.
+Her musical credits spanned from 1989 to 2022 with many notable sessions with various bands and artists, predominantly in the British neo-prog scene.
 Hitchings was known for her charismatic stage presence and her wide vocal range.

 Early years

 Hitchings was born in St Mawes, Cornwall, going to London at the age of 20 to pursue a career in Music.
-After many line-up changes, neo-progressive rock band Quasar were auditioning for a lead vocalist.
+After many line-up changes, neo-prog band Quasar were auditioning for a lead vocalist.
 Hitchings answered the band's advert in Melody Maker and joined the band.
 Her first work with them was the 1989 album The Loreli, to which she contributed lyrics for four of the five tracks.
 Hitchings toured with the band for 18 months.

 In 1990, Hitchings collaborated with Pendragon keyboardist Clive Nolan and Threshold guitarist Karl Groom to form Strangers on a Train, which recorded the album The Key Part I:The Prophecy.
 Nolan and Groom would subsequently make strong contributions to Hitching's debut solo album From Ignorance to Ecstasy, recorded and released in 1991 (Nolan, in particular, providing lyrical and compositional contributions as well as keyboard work).
 The album was a mix of different progressive rock styles with much shorter compositions, and solidified what would become Hitchings' signature theatrical vocals with multiple harmonies, differing from her previous work.
 Upon completion of her solo album, Hitchings contributed lead vocals to the title track of the artist Gandalf's album Gallery of Dreams.